How Sara Nichols Turns Complex Challenges into Collaborative Solutions

 "It was scary in the planning process," Sara recalls.
 "I hadn't traveled that far before or done much foreign travel."

-The trip had been on her bucket list for years, but planning an international backpacking adventure with people she'd never met was intimidating.
-What she found on the other side of that uncertainty was one of the most memorable experiences of her life: glaciers stretching across the Southern Ice Field, breathtaking landscapes, and a group of strangers who became friends.
+The trip had been on her bucket list for years, but planning an international backpacking adventure with strangers was intimidating.
+What she found on the other side: glaciers stretching across the Southern Ice Field, breathtaking landscapes, and a group of strangers who became friends.

-Today, Sara brings that same mindset to her role as Senior Consultant at RRS, where she helps clients navigate some of the most complex challenges in materials management.
-Her leadership and contributions to the industry were recently recognized when she was named a Waste360 2026 40 Under 40 honoree.
+It reinforced a theme that runs throughout her career — meaningful progress often begins when people come together to tackle challenges bigger than themselves.
+Today, Sara brings that same mindset to her role as Senior Consultant at RRS, where she was recently named a Waste360 2026 40 Under 40 honoree.

 Building Solutions Through Collaboration